 The Heroin “Rush.”

-The “high” one experiences depend on how the heroin was administered.
+The “high” one experiences depends on how the heroin is administered.
 One of the most common ways to administer heroin is intravenous.
-Users were shooting up often feel a surge of euphoria – called a “rush.”
+Users who are shooting up often feel a surge of euphoria called a “rush.”
 This is usually accompanied by dry mouth, flushed skin, arms and legs feeling “heavy,” and poor mental functioning.
-This rush usually lasts one or two minutes.
+This “rush” usually lasts one or two minutes.

 First-time users who shoot up often experience a much different reaction than long-term addicts.
 Their experiences usually include major abdominal discomforts, nausea, and vomiting.
 This initial discomfort is sometimes enough to put off the individual from further experimentation with heroin.
 However, the drug is extremely addictive; even after using it a few times a person can become addicted.
 This is one of the most common risks of heroin abuse.